software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/team.md

 ##### Scrum Events

-Scrum is structured around five key events that provide a framework for teams to plan, execute, and review their work:
+Scrum is structured around six key events that provide a framework for teams to plan, execute, and review their work:

+1. **Backlog refinement**: Backlog refinement is the continuous process of clarifying, prioritizing, and breaking down backlog items to ensure they are ready for development, aligning the team's work with product goals and upcoming sprint needs.
+Although not a formal Scrum event, many teams hold regular backlog refinement sessions—often mid-sprint—to collaboratively review and prepare backlog items for the next sprint.
+This ongoing activity keeps the backlog organized, actionable, and focused on delivering value.
-1. **Sprint**: A Sprint is a time-boxed period, typically lasting between one and four weeks, during which the team works to complete a set of backlog items.
+2. **Sprint**: A Sprint is a time-boxed period, typically lasting between one and four weeks, during which the team works to complete a set of backlog items.
 Each Sprint begins with a Sprint Planning meeting and ends with a Sprint Review and Retrospective.
-2. **Sprint Planning**: This meeting kicks off the Sprint, where the team collaboratively selects items from the product backlog to work on during the Sprint.
+3. **Sprint Planning**: This meeting kicks off the Sprint, where the team collaboratively selects items from the product backlog to work on during the Sprint.
 The team defines the Sprint Goal and creates a plan for delivering the selected items.
-3. **Daily Scrum**: Also known as the daily stand-up, this 15-minute meeting allows team members to synchronize their work, discuss progress, and identify any impediments.
+4. **Daily Scrum**: Also known as the daily stand-up, this 15-minute meeting allows team members to synchronize their work, discuss progress, and identify any impediments.
 It promotes transparency and keeps the team focused on the Sprint Goal.
-4. **Sprint Review**: At the end of each Sprint, the team presents the completed work to stakeholders during the Sprint Review.
+5. **Sprint Review**: At the end of each Sprint, the team presents the completed work to stakeholders during the Sprint Review.
 This event provides an opportunity for feedback, ensuring that the product aligns with customer expectations and market needs.
-5. **Sprint Retrospective**: After the Sprint Review, the team holds a Retrospective to reflect on their performance during the Sprint.
+6. **Sprint Retrospective**: After the Sprint Review, the team holds a Retrospective to reflect on their performance during the Sprint.
 They discuss what went well and what could be improved and identify actionable steps for enhancing their processes in the next Sprint.

-##### Scrum Artifacts
+##### Scrum Techniques

-Scrum utilizes specific artifacts to provide transparency and facilitate communication:
+Scrum utilizes specific techniques to provide transparency and facilitate communication:

 1. **Product Backlog**: The Product Backlog is an ordered list of all desired work on the project.
 It serves as a single source of truth for the team and is continuously refined to ensure it reflects the current priorities and requirements.
 2. **Sprint Backlog**: The Sprint Backlog is a subset of the Product Backlog that the team commits to completing during a Sprint.
 It includes the selected items and the plan for delivering them.
 3. **Increment**: The Increment represents the sum of all completed work items at the end of a Sprint.
 Each Increment should meet the Definition of Done, ensuring that it is potentially shippable and provides value to the customer.
+4. **Definition of Ready (DoR)**: The Definition of Ready is a checklist or set of prerequisites that a Product Backlog Item or user story must satisfy before being accepted into a Sprint.
+It ensures that the work is well-defined, actionable, and sufficiently prepared for the development team to begin implementation without ambiguity.
+5. **Definition of Done (DoD)**: The Definition of Done is a formalized set of criteria agreed upon by the Scrum Team that determines when a Product Backlog Item, user story, or product increment is considered complete.
+It ensures that the work is of sufficient quality, meets all specified requirements, and is potentially shippable or usable by the end user.

 ### Conclusion